kumarlabgit/ESL-PSC/README.md

 ## Command Line Usage ##
-To use the ESL-PSC command line interface (CLI), you will need to run the **esl_multimatrix.py script** with the necessary arguments and options.
+To use the ESL-PSC command line interface (CLI), run `esl-psc_cli` with the necessary arguments and options.
 You can provide the input parameters and options through the command line or by creating a configuration file called esl_psc_config.txt.
 When using a configuration file, provide one argument per line.

 Here is an example of how to run the script:

-`python esl_multimatrix.py --output_file_base_name output_file_name --species_groups_file /path/to/species_groups_file  --alignments_dir /path/to/alignments/dir --use_logspace --cancel_only_partner`
+`esl-psc_cli --output_file_base_name output_file_name --species_groups_file /path/to/species_groups_file --alignments_dir /path/to/alignments/dir --use_logspace --cancel_only_partner`

-To see all of the options available for any of the scripts in this directory, you can use `python [script_name].py --help`
+To list CLI options, run `esl-psc_cli --help`.

 See [Demo](#demo) for an example of a run command you can try with an included data set.

 ### Auto Pair Selection CLI

+Toolkit command: `esl-psc-pairs --help`

 Looking for automatic species-pair selection from a tree + phenotype file?
 See the dedicated [`esl_psc_cli/auto_pairs_cli_README.md`](esl_psc_cli/auto_pairs_cli_README.md) for usage, full option documentation, and examples (including `--num_random_sets`).

-### Site Counter Rust CLI
+### Site Counter CLI

+Toolkit command: `site-counter --help`

 Looking for the high-performance site counter backend?
 See the dedicated [`fast_scan_rs/README.md`](fast_scan_rs/README.md) for build instructions, JSON input/output details, and integration notes for the Rust-powered CLI that the Python wrapper auto-detects.